Te Ao Mārama (EP): Release

-All proceeds from the release of the EP will be donated to two New Zealand charities, Forest and Bird and Te Hua Kawariki Charitable Trust.
+All proceeds from the release of the EP were donated to two New Zealand charities, Forest and Bird and Te Hua Kawariki Charitable Trust.
 The EP was released on 9 September 2021, three days before Te Wiki o te Reo Māori / Māori Language Week.

 Critical reception

-Te Ao Mārama has been met with a range of responses including the artist's platform providing a wider audience for te reo Māori / Māori language, tokenism, and prompted discussion amongst ngā tangata Māori / Māori people around access to their language and the impact of colonisation on Māori language learners.
-In The Guardian, University of Otago lecturer Morgan Godfery (Te Pahipoto, Sāmoa) wrote that "like every other Māori person without their ancestral language, I yearn for te reo rangatira (the Māori language).
+Te Ao Mārama was met with a range of responses including the artist's platform providing a wider audience for te reo Māori / the Māori language, tokenism, and prompted discussion amongst ngā tangata Māori / Māori people around access to their language and the impact of colonisation on Māori language learners.
+In The Guardian, University of Otago lecturer Morgan Godfery (Te Pahipoto, Samoa) wrote that "like every other Māori person without their ancestral language, I yearn for te reo rangatira (the Māori language).
 I want the past it grants access to, and the shape it confers on my future and my partner's future and our child's future".
 Godfrey continued by saying that "it's vital that Pākehā speak it alongside us", and that "for that reason alone", Te Ao Mārama was a "pop culture landmark we should welcome".

 Godfery noted concerns of tokenism, but ultimately concluded by remarking that "English is the first global language", and that "if the Māori language is to survive against it – and the forecasts are grim – we must allow non-Māori to speak and sing it.
 Children need a pop culture and a social media that speaks Māori.
 Lorde contributed to that, and under the direction and supervision of some of our greatest language champions.
 As a second language speaker I recognise that as a public good."

 Jack Gray, a Māori dance performer and choreographer, wrote in The Big Idea that Te Ao Mārama was "tokenism in full force".
 Gray stated that "Lorde gets to manifest a vision that isn't hers.
 It's a collaboration in which her celebrity-tanga is the focal point.
 She will garner support from the masses.
 This album will cross boundaries and will gain new Māori listeners.
 People will justify her trying.
 Because a Pākeha who tries is far more deserving of support than a Māori who tries.
 Lorde will be understandably shitting her pants now because all she has to do is deliver the content that was spun for her.
 But she won't ever - ever - have to take anything on of the burden of Māoridom."